stephenfmann/kindle-clippings/README.md

 }
 ```

+Double quote marks within a quote are prefaced with a backslash \, otherwise the JSON would be invalid.

 Quotes without an author are stored under the dummy author name ZZNOAUTHOR.

 ## How to get Kindle clippings when the connection is dodgy